 One of the most memorable accomplishments of my 22-Week-Challenge has for sure been birthing goats for the first time.
 Boy, was it an adventure!
 I laughed, I cried, and I prayed harder for an animal than I’ve done since my goldfish Snickerdoodle nearly a decade ago!

 Let me tell you all about it…

-Walker and I recently adopted and fostered some goats from our brothers.
-Two of the goats were pregnant when we got them and they both ended up going into labor within 24 hours of each other!
+Walker and I recently adopted and fostered some goats from our brothers, which is one of my Bucket List dreams come true!
+Two of the goats were pregnant when we got them, and they both ended up going into labor within 24 hours of each other!
 Which also happened to be within 24 hours of our neighbor’s house burning down.
 Needless to say, it was one crazy weekend.

 The birth (or “kidding”) was a lot more intense than we expected.
 The first two kids were born without a hitch, but the 3rd one got stuck.
 Walker ended up having to pull her out of the birthing canal with his bare hands, only to find that she was stillborn.
 We were already emotionally exhausted after the stress of almost losing our house to the fire just hours before, so birthing a stillborn goat was…ug…just really sad.

 But at the end of the 24-hour period, 6 healthy kids made it into the world!
 3 boys and 3 girls!
 It’s so hard to get good pictures of baby goats because they’re all over the place, but here are a few good ones that I managed to get 💛